weslleyskah/path_tracer_vulkan/README.md

 # Overview

-A small implementation of a path tracer based on the project [VK Mini Path Tracer](https://github.com/nvpro-samples/vk_mini_path_tracer) from NVIDIA's public repository, using C++, GLSL, Vulkan and NVIDIA's graphics helper libraries.
+A small, still in development, implementation of a path tracer based on the project [VK Mini Path Tracer](https://github.com/nvpro-samples/vk_mini_path_tracer) from NVIDIA's public repository, using C++, GLSL, Vulkan and NVIDIA's graphics helper libraries.

 # Environment Setup